adonis-legon/demo-aws-sam-lambda/weather-from-ip/README.md

-# SAM Project for a Lambda Application which includes a Lambda Function and an API Gateway Endpoint
+# SAM Project for a Lambda Application which includes a Lambda Function and an API Gateway Endpoint to query for the Weather Forcast of the source IP address that is making the HTTP request

 ## Build
 ```bash